nopara73/LongevitySpecificTraining/README.md

 #### Evolutionary / Ancestral Approach

 Romantic reconstruction of a past that averaged short lifespans.
+However it would be reckless to fully dismiss evolutionary explanations of biological mechanisms, but we must put this into its rightful place: illustrations or last resort arguments.